Do It AgainThe Iterative Design thinking Process

 “Great design is the iteration of good design” – M Cobanli, Founder of OMC Design Studios

 Another by-product of iteration is that everything you do, the more you do of it the better you get.
-In short – practicing a skill or process of innovation can only make you better at it.
+In short – practising a skill or process of innovation can only make you better at it.
 This is another reason that successive iterations tend to be better than the last.

 Fixed vs. Growth Mindset